The Author Hreview plugin pack makes it easy to upgrade your site, increasing search traffic with eye catching search engine results.

 - WordPress Reviews: This is an advanced review plugin that transforms WordPress into a fully featured review site including user reviews, ratings & custom fields!

-- Customer Testimonials: Makes it easy for you to collect and display user testimonials anywhere on your site (adding this to the blog soon).
+- Customer Testimonials: Makes it easy for you to collect and display user testimonials anywhere on your site.

 So whether you want to add simple review boxes to your blog or transform it into a fully fledged reviews site these plugins are perfect!